Steven Diez: 2009

 In his third main draw for the year Diez had a break through in reaching the semi-finals of Spain F5.
 Two weeks later he reached his first career final, in doubles partnering José Checa Calvo at Spain F7.
-In June, he competed in his first main draw in an ATP Challenger, as a wild card entrant at the 2009 Open Diputación Ciudad de Pozoblanco, and reached the quarter-finals, where he lost to eventual runner-up, Thiago Alves.
+In June, he competed in his first main draw in an ATP Challenger, as a wild card entrant at the 2009 Open Diputación Ciudad de Pozoblanco, and reached the quarterfinals, where he lost to eventual runner-up, Thiago Alves.